janbjorge/pgqueuer/docs/database_initialization.md

 ### Manual installation of database components

-You can find the commands needed for setting up your database for you version of pgqueuer by running:
+You can find the commands needed for setting up your database for you version of PGQueuer by running:
 ```bash
 python -m pgqueuer install --dry-run
 ```